Arts & Sciences College of Arts & Sciences

 Process for Requesting Retroactive Credit

-To apply for retroactive credit in math or modern language, students may obtain and submit a request form through the College of Arts and Sciences Academic and Career Advising Center in 107 Oldfather Hall.
-The form can be submitted in advance of earning a qualifying grade in the first course or after a grade has been earned.
+To apply for retroactive credit in math or modern language, students should submit a request through the College of Arts and Sciences Academic and Career Advising Center in 107 Oldfather Hall, or through the academic advisor for either Mathematics or Modern Languages.
+The request can be submitted in advance of earning a qualifying grade in the first course or after a grade has been earned.
 Upon completion and grade report from the first math or modern language course, eligibility will be verified.
 The Advising Center will inform the student of the final decision on the request via e-mail and the retroactive credit will be awarded and recorded as “Other Credit” on the unofficial transcript.
 There is no cost for the credit hours which are applicable to your University of Nebraska–Lincoln degree requirements, but they are not graded.
 If the student transfers to another institution, retroactive credit may or may not be accepted according to the policy of the transfer institution.

 Credit by Examination